How to actually use your notes after you take them

 Not every note deserves equal attention.
 The stuff your professor repeated, put on a slide, wrote on the board, or said would be on the exam — that is the priority pile.
 The rest is context.
 Context is helpful but it is not what you are going to be tested on.

-The best notes in the world cannot help you if you wait until 48 hours before an exam to open them.
+The best notes cannot help you if you wait until 48 hours before an exam to open them.
 The system only works if you actually interact with what you wrote.
-It does nothave to take long.
+It does not have to take long.
 It does not have to be perfect.
 It just has to happen more than once.

 Your notes are not a record of what happened in class.
 They are a starting point for what happens in your brain after.
-Use them like that and the whole thing starts to feel a lot less like cramming and a lot more like actually knowing the material.
+Use them like that and studying starts to feel a lot less like cramming and a lot more like actually knowing the material.
+If you want to build these habits into a consistent weekly system, planning your next study session in advance is a good way to make sure the follow-up actually happens.

 Previous